SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

     messagingNodeMemory: "4025Mi"
 ```

->Note: beyond CPU and memory requirements, broker storage size (see [Storage](#storage) section) must also support the provided scaling.
+>Note: Beyond CPU and memory requirements, broker storage size (see [Storage](#storage) section) must also support the provided scaling.
 The calculator can be used to determine that as well.

-Also note, that specifying maxConnections, maxQueueMessages and maxSpoolUsage on initial deployment will overwrite the broker’s default values.
-On the other hand, doing the same using upgrade on an existing deployment will not overwrite these values on brokers configuration, but it can be used to prepare (first step) for a manual scale up through CLI where these parameter changes would actually become effective (second step).
+Also note, that specifying maxConnections, maxQueueMessages, and maxSpoolUsage on initial deployment overwrites the broker’s default values.
+On the other hand, doing the same using upgrade on an existing deployment does not overwrite these values on brokers configuration, but it can be used to prepare (first step) for a manual scale up using CLI where these parameter changes would actually become effective (second step).

 ##### Minimum footprint deployment for Developers